Where and What: Reasoning Dynamic and Implicit Preferences in Situated Conversational Recommendation¶

 Loss & Training¶

-The reranker is optimized with negative log-likelihood.
-MLLM fine-tuning is applied for dialogue state generation and likelihood computation.
+The Reranker is optimized using Negative Log-Likelihood (NLL).
+MLLM fine-tuning is used for dialogue state generation and likelihood calculation.

 Key Experimental Results¶